Contribute#

 1. Install the project and all its development dependencies using poetry.
 This also takes care of creating a new virtual environment:

-poetry install --with dev,test
+poetry install --with dev,test --all-extras

 This step installs PyACP in an editable mode (no build step is needed, no re-install when changing the code).